PHIL 331: Philosophy, Science and Religion (Dr. Vailati) Spring 2012

 3. Plagiarism will be dealt with in accordance with CAS draconian guidelines.

-4. Class attendance is required; missing more than 5 classes without proper excuse will reduce one’s course points by 10%.
+4. Attendance for the duration of the class is required; missing more than 5 classes without proper excuse will reduce one’s course points by 10%.

 Class Behavior

 Please avoid texting, reading extraneous material, chatting, or sleeping.
+All of these show lack of respect for me and your colleagues.
 In general, behave civilly.

 Papers